adamSumi/cog-group-convo/README.md

 1. **S**imple **D**irect Media **L**ayer, or SDL, which provides a high-level API for most platforms' graphics APIs
 2. SDL_ttf, an extension to SDL used for rendering text with FreeType
 3. SDL_image, an extension to SDL used for loading images.

+The installation script essentially does the following steps 3 times (once per library):

+1. Clone the repo
+2. `cd` into the repo
+3. `mkdir build`
+4. `../configure` (which configures the library to fit your OS/architecture)
+5. `make` (which builds the library)
+6. `sudo make install` (which installs the library into a globally-accessible location)

+These scripts are intentionally designed for Unix-based OS (which reflect the development machines used in this research), so Windows users will have to figure out what works best for them.

 ## Videos